Azure/blackbelt-aks-hackfest/README.md

 _Delivering modern cloud native applications with ​open source technologies on Azure​_

 ## Overview
-Welcome to our Container Bootcamp, this workshop will guide you through migrating an application from "on-premise" to containers running in Azure Kubernetes Service.
+Welcome to our Container Bootcamp, this workshop will guide you through migrating an application from "on-premise" server to containers running in Azure Kubernetes Service.

 The labs are based upon a node.js application that allows for voting on the Justice League Superheroes (with more options coming soon).
 Data is stored in MongoDB.